-8.2.4.
+5.2.4.
 Safe Creation of Shared Disk Volume Instances

 In order to safely create a shared-storage volume resource, the user must ensure that only one system at a time has write access to the volume at any time.
-This includes the time prior to the creation of the LifeKeeper for Windows instance.
+This includes the time prior to the creation of the LifeKeeper instance.

-Since LifeKeeper for Windows cannot recognize that the volume is shared before an instance is created, manual steps must be taken to ensure that the volume is never writable on two or more systems at the same time.
+Since LifeKeeper cannot recognize that the volume is shared before an instance is created, manual steps must be taken to ensure that the volume is never writable on two or more systems at the same time.

 To protect the volume from simultaneous write access, use the following procedure.
 In this example, two systems - SYSA and SYSB - are connected to shared storage.
-This storage is configured with two volumes which should be assigned drive letters E and F on both systems, then protected with LifeKeeper for Windows volume instances.
+This storage is configured with two volumes which should be assigned drive letters E and F on both systems, then protected with LifeKeeper volume instances.

 - 1. Power on SYSA, while leaving SYSB powered off. - 2.
-Install LifeKeeper if it has not been installed. - 3.
+Install LifeKeeper and DataKeeper if they have not been installed.
+Reboot after installing. - 3.
 Assign drive letters E and F to the volumes; format with NTFS if not formatted yet. - 4.
 Power off SYSA. - 5.
 Power on SYSB. - 6.
-Install LifeKeeper if it has not been installed. - 7.
+Install LifeKeeper and DataKeeper if they have not been installed.
+Reboot after installing. - 7.
 Assign drive letters E: and F: to the shared volumes. - 8.
 In a command prompt, run the following commands:

-'''

-%LKBIN%\volume -p E %LKBIN%\volume -p F

-'''
+''' %ExtMirrBase%\emcmd.exe . setconfiguration E 256 %ExtMirrBase%\emcmd.exe . setconfiguration F 256 '''